rmtsoa/ont_tutorial_pinfish/Static/TutorialPreamble.md

 ## The computational requirements include

 * A computer running Linux (Centos7, Ubuntu 18_10, Fedora 29)
-* At least 16 Gb RAM (when using the human genome example data)
+* At least 6 Gb RAM (when using the Drosophila example data)
-* At least 15 Gb free disk space for analysis and indices
+* At least 2 Gb free disk space for analysis and indices
-* Runtime with provided example data - approximately 1 hour
+* Runtime with provided example data - approximately 30 minutes

 \pagebreak

 # Software installation

-1. Most software dependecies are managed by the **`conda`** package manager.
-Please install as described at [https://conda.io/docs/install/quick.html](https://conda.io/docs/install/quick.html).
-You will beed to accept the license agreement during installation, and we recommend that you allow the conda installer to prepend its path to your `.bashrc` file when asked.
+1. The tutorial's software requirements are managed by the **`conda`** package manager.
+Please install **`conda`** as described at [https://conda.io/docs/install/quick.html](https://conda.io/docs/install/quick.html).
+You will need to accept the license agreement during installation, and we recommend that you allow the conda installer to prepend its path to your `.bashrc` file when asked.
 ```
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh
     bash
 ```
-2. Download the **`Pinfish tutorial`** & example files into a folder named `Pinfish`.
-This tutorial requires the **`git-lfs`** large file support capabilities which should be installed through **`Conda`** first.
+2. Download the **`pinfish tutorial`** & example files into a folder named `Pinfish`.
+This tutorial requires the **`git-lfs`** large file support capabilities which should be installed through **`conda`** first.
 ```
     conda install -c conda-forge git-lfs
     git lfs install